 Her eyes light up and she silently meows or gives a little squeak when she sees a straw.
-In the past she has pulled straws out of cups left on the counter at night.
-Then she stuffs them under the refrigerator along with bottle caps, a shiny stone, bread bag ties and anything long and plastic.
+I was told that she pulled straws out of cups left on the counter at night.
+I found that that behavior continued.
+She was later found stashing straws under the refrigerator along with bottle caps, a shiny stone, bread bag ties and anything long and plastic.

 I saw her reaching under the frig once and assumed she was trying to reach something so I “helped” her.
 She pushed it right back under the refrigerator.

-She loves for me to blow bubbles for her and watches with wonder as they float down but then suddenly will pounce on one just right for popping.
+She loves for me to blow bubbles and watches with wonder as they float down but then pounce on one just right for popping.

 Soaking up Sunshine

 Sunshine is like a sleeping pill for her.
-Lying in the sun coming through a window or door can put her out quickly.
-Of course cats sleep a large portion of their day.
+Lying in a sunbeam can put her to sleep quickly.

-At our old home another hobby was to stay in the garage, which was full of boxes.
-It was her box jungle!
+At our old home the garage, was full of boxes, served as her box jungle!
 She would climb on things and even sleep out there sometimes during the day.
 Now she enjoys our screened in porch and a closer and more personal view of the lizards, birds and bugs.

 Norie Communicates without a word.

 If she wants a treat she goes to the cabinet door below the one with the treats and partially opens the cabinet door which springs shut quickly with a bang because of the spring mechanism.
-She does this repeatedly until I come to give her a treat!
+She has been known to do this repeatedly until I give her a treat!